 By considering the number of event third place finishes.

 Where a tie still exists after this, it will be resolved by subsequent place finishes until such a time where one Competitor has more of one finishing position compared to the other they are tied with.
 Should this not determine a clear result the competitor who placed highest in the final event of the year will have priority.
 Should neither competitor take part in the final event the determining event will become the last event that either party took part in.

+1.6.5 The lowest scoring 3 rounds will be dropped from the overall Championship points total as follows:

+a.
+The competitor must have entered the event – if the event is not entered and a fee not received by the organisers it is not permissible to drop the rounds and as such the competitor will attract a score of zero

+b.
+Any classification in the final results of a round where the competitor receives a result of DSQ on technical or sporting grounds cannot be dropped and will attract a score of zero.
+In this instance the competitors next worst scoring round will be eligible to be dropped with the zero-score counting towards the Championship total.
+For avoidance of doubt, competitors will not be permitted to drop a score of zero generated by a disqualification.

+c.
+Any round whereby a competitor has been referred to the Championship Stewards is not eligible to be dropped if the Championship Stewards take any action following their investigation

 1.7 Awards: